TeamMaestro/nativescript-opentok/README.md

 ## Getting Started

-### Prerequisites
+### Requirements
-1. API Key with OpenTok
+-  API Key with OpenTok.
+[Get one here](https://dashboard.tokbox.com/signups/new).
-2. Ability to generate a valid session id (either through OpenTok account or back-end service)
+-  Ability to generate a valid session id (either through OpenTok account or back-end service)
-3. Ability to generate a valid token (either through OpenTok account or back-end service)
+-  Ability to generate a valid token (either through OpenTok account or back-end service)
+-  Opentok.framework requires projects to be built for only armv7 (device); i386 (simulator), armv6, armv7s, and arm64 are not supported.

 ### Installation
 Node Package Manager (NPM)